HubSpot Developer Blog Contributor Guidelines

-- Tool Comparisons: Unless specifically related to HubSpot functionality such as deprecations, we will not publish content that compares two tools together.
+- Tool Comparisons: Unless specifically related to HubSpot functionality, such as deprecations, we will not publish content that compares two tools.

 - Roundups: Content containing “Top 15 plugins” or other content that is a collection of apps, assets, or services only.

-Once a contributor’s article topic is submitted, approved, and ready to publish, we will help amplify that content through promotional means including:
+Once a contributor’s content is submitted, approved, and ready to publish, we will amplify that content on HubSpot developer channels: